paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 #### Effective Date of 2011 Amendment
 Pub.
 L. 111–383, div.
 A, title X, § 1075(h), Jan.
 7, 2011, 124 Stat.
 4377, provided that amendment by section 1075(h)(6) is effective as of Jan.
 6, 2006, and as if included in Pub.
 L. 109–163 as enacted.

-#### Termination of Reporting Requirements
-For termination, effective Dec.
-31, 2021, of provisions in subsecs. (b) and (c) of this section requiring submittal of reports to Congress, see section 1061 of Pub.
-L. 114–328, set out as a note under [section 111 of this title](./chapter-002-department-of-defense.md#section-111).

 #### Final Report
 Pub.
 L. 104–106, div.
 B, title XXVIII, § 2801(b), Feb.
 10, 1996, 110 Stat.
 551, provided that, not later than Mar.
 1, 2000, the Secretary of Defense was to submit to the congressional defense committees a report on the use by the Secretary of Defense and the Secretaries of the military departments of the authorities provided by subchapter IV of chapter 169 of this title.